 - Water: Dehydration causes cortisol levels to rise.
 So keep hydrated!
 Dehydration might even contribute to thinning hair.

 - Zinc-rich foods: Zinc can temporarily inhibit cortisol production by the adrenal glands.
-Meat, shellfish and legumes are all excellent sources of zinc.

 One food that might actually hurt is sugar.
 Evidence suggests that regular consumption of high amounts of sugar will keep cortisol levels unnaturally high.